bytedance/Elkeid/elkeidup/configuration.md

     - monogo-2
     - monogo-3

-# MongoDB 单台或3台，3台时为进群模式
+# Kafka: Single or 3 hosts, 3 hosts infers it will be in Cluster mode
 kafka:
   install: true
   topic: hids_svr
-  partition_num: 12 # 默认单topic分区数
+  partition_num: 12 # Default partition number for one topic
   quota: 2C4G
   ssh_host:
     - kafka-1
     - kafka-2
     - kafka-3

-# leader 社区版目前仅支持单机模式
+# leader: The community edition currently only supports stand-alone mode
 leader:
   install: true
   quota: 1C2G
   ssh_host: leader-1

-# nginx 单台多台即可，但其他组件默认只会使用第一台
+# nginx: one or more hosts, but other components will only use the first one by default
 nginx:
   install: true
   quota: 1C2G